Esri/storymap-shortlist/README.md

 Yes, when the template is configured with an application ID, adding the URL parameter 'edit' will open the builder.
 You will be prompted for user authentication through the Identity Manager.

 #### How to deploy the application on a web server?
-If you are not familiar with web servers here is three solutions:
+If you are not familiar with web servers here are two solutions:
- * Use a free hosting service like [Dropbox](https://www.dropbox.com), you may have to [configure Dropbox to enable webpage hosting](https://www.dropbox.com/enable_public_folder)
  * Use the web server that comes with your server Operating System.
 On Windows this is Internet Information Services (IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access it's content using `http://localhost`
  * On Windows or Mac OS, use a simple web server like [Mongoose](https://code.google.com/p/mongoose/) (not recommended for production)